metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Optional:

+- `host` (String) Host is the hostname to use for Ingress/Route resources.
 - `image` (String) Image is the Keycloak container image.
 - `resources` (Attributes) Resources defines the Compute Resources required by the container for Keycloak. (see [below for nested schema](#nestedatt--spec--sso--keycloak--resources))
 - `root_ca` (String) Custom root CA certificate for communicating with the Keycloak OIDC provider